labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/step4.md

 # Comparing Different Data Structures

-Python offers several data structures to represent collections of related data.
-In this step, we'll compare different approaches and their memory usage.
+In Python, data structures are used to organize and store related data.
+They are like containers that hold different types of information in a structured way.
+In this step, we'll compare different data structures and see how much memory they use.

-Let's create a new file called `compare_structures.py` in the `/home/labex/project` directory:
+Let's create a new file called `compare_structures.py` in the `/home/labex/project` directory.
+This file will contain the code to read data from a CSV file and store it in different data structures.

 ```python
 # compare_structures.py